nhiephon/Research/README.md

 nhiephon from NCSC of Vietnam

 # ???
-IrfanView 4.54 allows data from Faulting Address is used as one or more arguments in a subsequent Function Call starting at FORMATS!ReadMosaic+0x0000000000000981.
+IrfanView 4.54 - 32bit with Formats plugin allows attackers to cause a denial of service or possibly have unspecified other impact via a crafted .xbm file, related to "Data from Faulting Address is used as one or more arguments in a subsequent Function Call starting at FORMATS!ReadMosaic+0x0000000000000981".

 ## [Additional Information]
 Vendor fixed the error in the plugin.
 Please read "https://www.irfanview.com/plugins.htm"

 ## [VulnerabilityType Other]
-Data from the faulting address is later used to a function call.
+Denial Of Service Overflow.

 ## [Vendor of Product]
 Irfanview